Quantum Error Correction for Beginners: The 9-qubit code: The first full quantum code

 The nine qubit error correcting code was first developed by Shor~\cite{S95} in 1995 and is based largely on the 3-qubit repetition code.
-The Shor code is a degenerate single error correcting code able to correct a logical qubit from one discrete bit flip, one discrete phase flip or one of each on any of the nine physical qubits and is therefore sufficient to correct for any continuous linear combination of errors on a single qubit.
+The Shor code is a degenerate\footnote{Degenerate quantum codes are ones where different types of errors have the same effect on the codestates.} single error correcting code, able to correct a logical qubit from one bit-flip, one phase-flip or one of each, on any of the nine physical qubits.
+This code is therefore sufficient to correct for an arbitrary single qubit error [Sec.~\ref{sec:sec:decoherence}].
 The two basis states for the code are,

 and the circuit to perform the encoding is shown in Fig.~\ref{fig:9encode}.

 Correction for $X$ errors, for each block of three qubits encoded to $(\ket{000}\pm \ket{111})/\sqrt{2}$ is identical to the three qubit code shown earlier.
 By performing the correction circuit shown in Fig.~\ref{fig:3qubit2} for each block of three qubits, single $\sigma_x \equiv X$ errors can be detected and corrected.
 Phase errors ($\sigma_z \equiv Z$) are corrected by examining the sign differences between the three blocks.
 The circuit shown in Fig.~\ref{fig:9qubit2} achieves this.